Jtuazon2/CSE-15l-Lab-Reports/LabReport1.md

 I believe this produced an error because ‘cat’ means print the contents of one or more files given by the paths.
 Without an argument, there is nothing to produce.

 ![Image](cat1.png)

 #### 2. Share an example of using the command with a path to a directory as an argument.
 ##### cd:
 Absolute path: /workspaces/lecture1

+This was the output because '~' is the same as /home which is a directory and the working directory changed to '~'

 This does not produce an error because it changed the directory to ‘~’ which is the argument which is /home/codespace

 ![Image](cd2.png)
 ##### ls:

 Absolute path: /home/codespace

+This is the output because '~' was an argument and it just lists out the contents within '~'

 This does not produce an error because it list out the content of the directory

 ![Image](ls2.png)